calmm-js/partial.lenses/README.md

 ### Operations on lenses

-In alphabetical order.
 Operations on lenses take lenses as parameters, but do not return lenses.

 #### <a name="get"></a>[`L.get(l, s)`](#get "L.get :: PLens s a -> Maybe s -> Maybe a")